Targeting Completeness: Automated Complexity Analysis of Integer Programs: Introduction

 \paragraph{Structure of the Paper:} In \Cref{sect:loops}, we consider classes of loops where there exist complete techniques for the computation of bounds.
 We show how to compute closed forms for such loops in \Cref{sect:closed_forms}.
-Afterwards, we study runtime and size bounds in \Cref{sect:Runtime Bounds for PRS-Loops,sect:loops_size_bounds}, respectively, and summarize our completeness results for loops in \Cref{sect:completenessLoops}.
+Afterwards, we study runtime and size bounds in \Cref{sect:Runtime Bounds for PRS-Loops,sect:loops_size_bounds}, respectively, and summarize the completeness results for loops in \Cref{sect:completenessLoops}.

 In \Cref{sect:global_integer_programs}, we introduce (Turing-complete) integer programs in \Cref{sect:integer_programs} and define the concept of runtime and size bounds for integer programs in \Cref{sect:global_bounds}.
-Next in \Cref{sect:Runtime Bounds for Integer Programs,sect:Size Bounds for Integer Programs}, we present our modular approach to lift runtime and size bounds of subprograms to bounds for the full program.
+Next in \Cref{sect:Runtime Bounds for Integer Programs,sect:Size Bounds for Integer Programs}, we present a modular approach to lift runtime and size bounds of subprograms to bounds for the full program.
 Finally, we summarize our completeness results for integer programs in \Cref{sect:Completeness}.

-We conclude in \Cref{sect:conclusion} by evaluating the implementation of our approach in the complexity analysis tool \tool{KoAT} and show that \tool{KoAT} can now also successfully analyze the runtime of programs containing non-linear arithmetic.
+We conclude in \Cref{sect:conclusion} by evaluating the implementation of the approach in the complexity analysis tool \tool{KoAT} and show that \tool{KoAT} can now also successfully analyze the runtime of programs containing non-linear arithmetic.

 \paragraph{New Contributions Compared to \cite{lommen2022AutomaticComplexityAnalysis,lommen2023TargetingCompletenessUsing}:}